 It was quite a milestone for me because my Pinterest account is an extension of my blog.
-It meant people were interested in what I had to offer.
+For me it means people are interested in what I am pinning (and my blog).

 I found that it was really hard in the beginning to get followers (I started my Pinterest account with 0 followers).
 But once I got the ball rolling, I started to get followers regularly.
 Recently I got almost 60 followers in a week, which I’m very pleased with!

 Bizarrely, I’ve reached the point now that I get followers even if I don’t pin anything for a day or so.
 Which means my pins must have gone far enough that people are finding me on their own, which is a definite win!

 UPDATE: I have now reached 3,000 followers and my Pinterest reach has gone up to 420,000k.

 And I get around 100 followers a week!